 A pathway in Children and Youth will prepare you to work across developmental stages from birth to early adulthood in settings that include mental health clinics, family services, community and government agencies, schools, youth programs, treatment centers and the juvenile legal system.
-Consider adding on the School Sw Certificate.
-Only students enrolled in the certificate are allowed to take SOWK 4718: School SW Assessment & Realities.
-Application deadlines apply to this certificate!
+Consider adding on the School Social Work certificate.
+This course list is a recommendation and not a requirement.
+Any course that we offer in the required category will fulfill degree requirements.
+We recommend you meet with an academic advisor for additional guidance.